lab47/lace/DEVELOPER.md

 As explained in the block comment just above the `var CoreSourceFiles []...` definition in `core/gen_common/gen_common.go`, the files must be ordered so any given file depends solely on files (namespaces) defined above it (earlier in the array).

-Processing a `.joke` file consists of reading the file via Joker's (Clojure-like) Reader, "packing" the results into a portable binary format, and encoding the resulting binary data as a Go source file named `core/a_*_data.go`, where `*` is the same as in `core/data/*.joke`.
+Processing a `.clj` file consists of reading the file via Joker's (Clojure-like) Reader, "packing" the results into a portable binary format, and encoding the resulting binary data as a Go source file named `core/a_*_data.go`, where `*` is the same as in `core/data/*.clj`.

 As this all occurs before the `go build` step performed by `run.sh`, the result is that that step includes those `core/a_*_data.go` source files.
 The binary data contained therein is, when needed, unpacked and the results used to construct the data structures into which Joker (Clojure) expressions are converted when read (aka the Abstract Syntax Tree, or "AST").